 Like this video we built for Great Expressions:

-2. It’s super expensive to get a high-quality whiteboard video.
+2. It’s super expensive to get done right

 Pre-planning and production is highly rehearsed for a whiteboard video.
-It takes a lot of manpower (dollars $$$) and a very talented artist to make a great whiteboard video.
+It takes a lot of manpower (dollars $$$) and a very talented artist to make a great one.